memsql/singlestore-kafka-connector/demo/README.md

 ## Set up environment

-To be able to run the setup script, you must first export your MemSQL license key as follows:
+To be able to run the setup script, you must first export your SingleStore license key as follows:

 ```
-export LICENSE_KEY=<memsql_license_key>
+export LICENSE_KEY=<singlestore_license_key>
 ```

 Then run the setup script: